-ERP vs. WMS, head to head
+ERP vs. dedicated WMS software, head to head

 Today we’ll take these two inventory fulfillment systems head to head: